mohamedi01/ee109/Final-Project/docs/submissions/FinalReport.md

 Early in hardware development, we encountered timing and simulation bottlenecks processing many audio frames.
 Simulating the full pipeline for long clips was slow.
 We adopted a single-frame kernel design:

 - **Benefits:**
-  - Simulation time reduced from hours to seconds per test.
-  - Isolated debugging of each stage.
-  - High accuracy via direct comparison to Python reference.
+The benefits of this approach were substantial, including a significant reduction in simulation time, which dropped from hours to mere seconds per test.
+Additionally, the modular design allowed for isolated debugging of each stage, making it easier to pinpoint issues and fix them efficiently.
+The approach also ensured high accuracy, as we were able to directly compare the hardware implementation to the Python reference, verifying correctness at every stage of the pipeline.

 **CSV-Based I/O:**
 - Python scripts generate input CSVs per kernel using `mel_gold.py`.